single-cell-data/TileDB-SOMA/doc/source/python-api.rst

 Features:

 * Flexible, extensible, and open-source API
-* Supports access to persistent, cloud-resident annotated 2D matrix datasetS
+* Supports access to persistent, cloud-resident annotated 2D matrix datasets
 * Enables use within popular data science environments (e.g., R, Python), using the tools of that environment (e.g., Python Pandas integration), with the same storage regardless of language
 * Allows interoperability with multiple tools including AnnData, Scanpy, Seurat, and Bioconductor
 * Cloud-native TileDB arrays allow you to slice straight from remote storage